liyin00/Enterprise-Solution-Development/README.txt

 - Once our app is running, you can navigate the UI starting from UI(General)/landing.html.

--We have implemented an API gateway which might lead to some cold-start problems, but it will become a lot faster for subsequent reloads.
+We have implemented an API gateway which might lead to some cold-start problems, but it will become a lot faster for subsequent reloads.
 Please be patient and refrain from double-clicking.
 We have also implemented an external RDS database that is based in Singapore to allow for quick retrieval of data.
 More info is given at the bottom of this .txt file.

 - Currently, we have 2 customer and 3 driver accounts. customer 1 username, password= jingwei, password